 Agency Intelligence and Sales & Retention reports are the best place to start with reports.
 These automatically generated report dashboards easily show important KPIs at a glance on the left side of the screen, and allow you to filter and group the data on the right side of the screen.
 These reports both use the same format, so we’ll discuss them together.

 The Agency Intelligence report shows important KPIs for both customers and policies.
 You can see customer KPIs like total customers, policies and premium per customer, customers added and lost in the last year, customer lifetime and retention, and customers with cross-sell opportunities.
 You'll also see policy KPIs like total policies and premium, premium per policy, and policies sold, added, and lost in the last 12 months.
+See our Agency Intelligence blog for more details on what you can find in these reports and how to navigate them.

 Sales & Retention